 - 800mL reduced fat coconut milk

-- pinch white powdered stevia – if you don’t like stevia, use 1-2 tbsp coconut/palm sugar or honey
+- pinch white powdered stevia – if you don’t like stevia, use 1-2 tablespoon coconut/coconut sugar or honey

-- 2 tbsp freshly ground chia seed *see note
+- 2 tablespoon freshly ground chia seed *see note

 - 8 servings of non-dairy probiotics – I used this acidophilus